ElChaabi/Game_SqLite/README.md

 # Game_SqLite

-add all class files to your package apend all string to string resource
+add all class files to your package and apend all strings to string resource